 You can book tickets to Churchill War Rooms separately from this tour, but when you combine the ticket prices and the cost of walking tours, you’re getting more for your money when combining it, and you’ll also have a great appreciation for how the Churchill War Rooms fit into the overall landscape of Westminster by seeing some sites around the local area as well.

 The classic horror story of Jack the Ripper and his London murders still permeates the culture of today’s East End – at least if you believe the guides on this Jack the Ripper Walking Tour!

 You’ll learn the story of this infamous criminal, hear the stories of how his victims fell into his traps, and see the spots where he murdered some of his most infamous victims.

 You don’t have to be a Chelsea fan to enjoy this tour (though of course it’s welcomed), as anyone will appreciate the information and sites you get to see.

 From the press desk to the home locker room to the field itself, you’ll learn what makes one of the greatest football stadiums in the world so popular.

 This is an excellent choice for any London visitors interested in sports, and it’s short enough that you can easily fit it into any visit.

-Guided Tour of Shakespeare’s Globe
+5. Guided Tour of Shakespeare’s Globe

 While you can see Shakespeare’s Globe from the inside while booking tickets to see a show, the only way to really get an understanding for this famous structure is to take this guided tour.